marcus67/little_brother/README.md

 in some kind of power saving mode while they are not being used.
 This way, the network response (by `pinging`) can be used to determine the activity on those devices.
 In contrast to the Linux hosts, the application will not be able the terminate the activity.
 The play time, however, will be added to the overall playtime and hence will have an impact on the time allowed and also on the break time rules on the Linux hosts.

+## Architecture

+The [page](ARCHITECTURE.md) gives a detailed description of the architecture of the application.

 # Prerequisites